 Privacy policy

-It is the policy of Business Academy Copenhagen to provide all registered individuals - whether students, course participants, applicants, employees, partners, or other interested parties who contact Business Academy Copenhagen — with respectful and proper treatment.
+It is the policy of Business Academy Copenhagen to provide all registered individuals — whether students, course participants, applicants, employees, partners, or other interested parties who contact Business Academy Copenhagen — with respectful and proper treatment.
+We are therefore committed to safeguarding the personal data entrusted to us and to processing it in accordance with applicable legislation.

 This means that we store your information securely and confidentially, and that we protect it from being accidentally destroyed, lost, or degraded, from unauthorised access, misuse, or any other processing that is contrary to applicable law.